 But it’s commonly accepted now that Leviticus was a specific set of laws for a specific time, a time that was thousands and thousands of years ago.
 It’s preposterous to sift out those verses about how God hates gay people and assume they carry any more weight than the verses where God hates flat-nosed people.
 (I’m for real.
-Leviticus 21:17-18, look it up!)
+Leviticus 21:17-18, look it up.)

 Again, take them all, or take none at all.
 You can’t choose “hate gays” without choosing “hate shrimp.”

-Clobber Passages 4 and 5
+NEW TESTAMENT: Clobber Passages 4 and 5

 1 Timothy 1:9-10